Murals Bring Form and Function to the Fight for Climate Justice in Denver

 Artist Ratha Sok, in orange, incorporated symbols from his Cambodian heritage into the mural he designed along the Westwood Via Verde.
 The koi fish “represent hope and good luck,” he says.
 Photo: F40 Studio

 Gilbert, who grew up in a suburb of Denver, has lived in Westwood for the past six years.
 She was drawn to the community not only because her grandparents had grown up there, but because of the lively art scene.
-“I’ve always loved street art,” she said.
+“I’ve always loved street art,” she says.
 “And Westwood has some of the most vibrant, beautiful community art in our city.”

 Largely self-taught as an artist, Gilbert works for Denver’s Department of Transportation and Infrastructure, managing a grant program that encourages physical activity through community engagement.
 Her contributions to Westwood Via Verde, where she is volunteering her art skills, merge her interests in art and sustainable transportation.